-Atorraie notes that the Mamre Road Precinct: Frequently Asked Questions (DPIE, 2019) says that the final WSEA SEPP may provide an IN1 General Industrial footprint which is reduced even further.
-However, this was not referenced in the Discussion Paper.
-This makes it difficult to make full and informed comment at this stage.
+We note that the Mamre Road Precinct: Frequently Asked Questions (DPIE, 2019) says that the final WSEA SEPP may provide an IN1 General Industrial footprint which is reduced even further.
+However, we did not see this referenced in the Discussion Paper.
+This makes it difficult for us to make full and informed comment at this stage.